 You’ll brush your cats 10 thousand times, only to still find more hair than could possibly be in all existence, somehow all of it on your black business attire.

 You’ll spend more time than you ever thought you would debating pros and cons over cat food and treats.
 Is it better to go raw?
 Should you buy Whiskas or Felix?
 Do cats like chicken liver?

 You’ll become a cat food expert, capable of spouting nutrition facts at the drop of a hat.

 Nobody, other than you, will be interested in these facts.

-Your work will be interrupted as your cats take offense at any object which takes more attention than it deserves (i.e., zero attention).
-Your book, laptop, art, essay, all will be stepped on in due course.
+Your work will be interrupted as your cats take offense at any object that takes more attention than it deserves (i.e., any amount of attention).
+Your book, laptop, art, essay—all will be stepped on in due course.
 You will not mind this.

 You’ll research new ways to stop them from getting bored in the house.
-You’ll look up for signs they love you.
-You will google how to set up a home camera so you can watch them snoozing all day.
+You’ll look up for signs that they love you.
+You’ll google how to set up a home camera so you can watch them snoozing all day.

 You’ll fret over their every sneeze.
 You’ll pay overpriced vet bills for them.
-You will hold them as close as they’ll let you when they jump out a window without any broken bones.
+You’ll hold them as close as they’ll let you when they jump out a window without any broken bones.